Frequently asked questions about PIFELTRO

 PIFELTRO can cause serious side effects, including:

 Changes in your immune system (Immune Reconstitution Syndrome) can happen when you start taking HIV-1 medicines.
 Your immune system may get stronger and begin to fight infections that have been hidden in your body for a long time.
-Tell your doctor right away if you start having any new symptoms after starting your HIV-1 medicine.
+Tell your healthcare provider right away if you start having any new symptoms after starting your HIV-1 medicine.

 The most common side effects of PIFELTRO include: